hako-mikan/sd-webui-supermerger/README.md

 U,0,0,0,0,0,0,0,0,0,0,0,0,ER,0,0,0,0,0,0,X,0,0,0,0,0
 ```

+### Settings
+- `round` sets the decimal places for rounding.
+With the initial value of 3, it becomes 0.123.
+- `save E-list` saves the key and ratio of Elemental in csv format to `script/data/`.

 ### XYZ Mode
 You can use the XYZ mode by setting the `type` to `random`.
 Enter the number of times you want to randomize, and the parameters will be set accordingly.